Crystal-LiuBojia/ARAD/README.md

 This repository contains the implementation of the approach proposed in the paper
-"TARA: Towards Agile and Robust Advanced Persistent Threat Detection: A Multi-view Contrastive Learning Method via Continuous-Time Dynamic Provenance Graphs" (Under Review).
+"Towards Agile and Robust APT Detection: Multi-view Contrastive Learning Way Leveraging Continuous-Time Dynamic Provenance Graphs" (Under Review).